odubno/gauss-naive-bayes/README.md

 ![Alt text](img/likelihood.jpg "Optional Title")

-For each feature given the class we calculate the Normal Probability using the Guassian or [Normal Distribution](#normal-pdf-formula).
+For each feature given the class we calculate the Normal Probability using the [Normal Distribution](#normal-pdf-formula).

 ![Likelihood](img/likelihood2.jpg "Likelihood")